DataScience-in-Tourism/Chapter-16-Text-Representation-and-Word-Embeddings/README.md

 -----------------------

-In this Jupyter Notebooks, we will show how to vectorize your text-data using:
-* Latent Dirichlet Allocation (LDA)
-* None- Negative Matrix Factorizaton (NMF)
-* Correlation Expanation CorEX
-* Top2Vec
-* BERTopic

-The dataset we will use to extract topics from was crawled by the author and contains 2890 descriptions of airbnb-Experiences from the following European cities: Amsterdam, Athens, Berlin, Brussels, Copenhagen, Helsinki, London, Madrid, Oslo, Paris, Prague, Rome, Stockholm, Viwenna and Warsaw.
+In this Jupyter Notebook, we will use a number of techniques to create word vectors.
+We start with One Hot Encoding and Bag of Words, will apply TF-IDF and move on to more complex and powerful techniques like Word2Vec, Fasttext, GloVe, ELMO and BERT

 ### Environment Setup